4-H Wildlife Stewards Camp Counselor Leadership Program

 Training

-Leadership training and skill development occurs at 4-H Wildlife Stewards camp July 23rd-27th, 2024.
+Leadership training and skill development occurs at 4-H Wildlife Stewards camp either July 22nd-26th or August 5th-9th, 2025.

 Expectations